Last Updated: 01/2024

 We use Hubspot to manage all communication with our potential and existing members.
 You can read more about how Hubspot uses your Personal Information in their privacy notice: https://legal.hubspot.com/privacy-policy

-Beazley Furlonge Ltd and other insurance market participants help us provide you an insurance cover.
+Chaucer Group, Beazley Furlonge Ltd and other insurance market participants help us provide you an insurance cover.
 When you give us your consent to the use of your personal information and your partner’s, if applicable, we might share data with the insurers to issue you an insurance policy in connection with your Gaia Plan.
 You do not have to give your consent and you may withdraw your consent at any time.
 However, if you do not give your consent, or you withdraw your consent, this may affect our ability to provide the insurance cover from which you benefit and may prevent the provision of cover for you or handling your claims.
-You can read more about how Beazley uses your Personal Information in their privacy notice: https://www.beazley.com/en-001/privacy-and-cookies-statements
+You can read more about how Chaucer and Beazley uses your Personal Information in their privacy notices: https://www.chaucergroup.com/privacy-cookie-policy and https://www.beazley.com/en-001/privacy-and-cookies-statements.

 Looker is a data visualisation tool used to analyse Gaia’s business.
 You can read more about how Looker uses your Personal Information in their privacy notice: https://www.looker.com/trust-center/privacy/policy/